 Thank you letters should be less than one page, and may be handwritten or typed.
-Express your appreciation for the interviewer's time and to reiterate your interest in the job.
+Express your appreciation for the interviewer's time and restate your interest in the job.
 A paper letter rather than an email will show that the job is important to you.
-However, you can send a thank you email first, especially if the employer gave you a business card with an email address, and follow up with paper letter.
+However, you can send a thank you email first, especially if the employer gave you a business card with an email address.

 Thank you letters should have three main paragraphs.

 - Thank the interviewer for meeting with you and show enthusiasm for the job.

 - Briefly reiterate a few skills that make you well suited for the job.
 Include any important information you forgot to mention in the interview.